Ghanna96/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A project writtent in Javascript (Work in progress)
+A project writtent in Javascript browser version of something between a sketchpad and an Etch-A-Sketch.

+(Work in progress)